 While Mr. Rodriguez has gained a wealth of experience in education during his career, he is excited to join the digital frontier of cyber schools and online education.

-Dr. Sheila Boehning has served in education for over 25 years.
+Dr. Sheila Boehning has served in education for more than 25 years.
 She graduated with a PhD in education from Capella University with a focus on curriculum and faculty development in online education.
-She also holds a Master’s Degree in English from Western Michigan University, a Bachelor’s Degree in English from Cornerstone University, and a Bachelor’s Degree in education from Calvin University.
+She also holds a master’s degree in English from Western Michigan University, a bachelor’s degree in English from Cornerstone University, and a bachelor’s degree in education from Calvin University.

-Her education career began as affiliate faculty for various universities teaching in a traditional university setting and, then, developing adult education programs as well as online programs.
+Her education career began as affiliate faculty for various universities teaching in a traditional university setting, then developing adult education programs and online programs.
 As an instructional leader she was the chairperson for the general education faculty and served on the academic advisory team.
-She, also, spent several years teaching at the middle school and high school levels in Indiana assisting the district in developing technology programs and 1:1 initiatives which included groundwork that led to e-learning days replacing the need to make up snow days or other missed school days.
+She, also, spent several years teaching at the middle school and high school levels in Indiana assisting the district in developing technology programs and 1:1 initiatives, which included groundwork that led to e-learning days, replacing the need to make up snow days or other missed school days.